 During your break make time to check out the rock tombs and amphitheatre, which are really interesting to explore.
 Once you've made your climb to the tombs, you will get the most spectaculars views of Dalaman.

 Family Fun in Dalaman

 Families regularly choose Turkey for their yearly holiday because of its hot weather, excellent places to eat and drink and fantastic beaches and Dalaman is no exception.

-For families after a sunny beach holiday, Olu Deniz is the perfect resort to head to having one of the best golden stretches called Belcekiz beach with a mix of sand and shingle where for a small charge you can also explore the beautiful blue lagoon.
+For families after a sunny beach holiday, Olu Deniz is the perfect resort to head to.
+It has one of the best golden stretches called Belcekiz beach with a mix of sand and shingle where for a small charge you can also explore the beautiful blue lagoon.
 Olu Deniz translates as 'dead sea' referring to the calm, gentle waters so it is safe for children to swim in.
 Here there is also canoeing and kayaking for the more active families.
-Spend all day basking in the sun or playing in the sea during the day then you can lazily stroll over to the beachfront where you will find a wide choice of restaurants catering to all palates and some great places to sample local fish dishes.
+Spend all day basking in the sun or playing in the sea, then you can lazily stroll over to the beachfront where you will find a wide choice of restaurants catering to all palates and some great places to sample local fish dishes.

 Romantic Breaks in Dalaman

-Dalaman is a beautiful destination with lush scenery, stunning coastline, and warm crystal clear waters which provides the perfect backdrop for a romantic getaway with your loved one.
-Spend the day soaking up the rays together on one of Dalaman's beautiful beaches, or exploring the idyllic surroundings; Icmeler is a picturesque area to visit, where you an stroll around the green mountains or enjoy a boat ride taking in all the sights of the bay, then as the sun goes down head to the beach to experience the spectacular sunset.
+Dalaman is a beautiful destination with lush scenery, stunning coastline, and warm crystal clear waters which provide the perfect backdrop for a romantic getaway with your loved one.
+Spend the day soaking up the rays together on one of Dalaman's beautiful beaches or exploring the idyllic surroundings.
+Icmeler is a picturesque area to visit, where you an stroll around the green mountains or enjoy a boat ride taking in all the sights of the bay.
+Then as the sun goes down head to the beach to experience the spectacular sunset.

 Top Tips for Dalaman